Educorreia932/Recording/README.md

 # Tests

-To run the tests suite, execute:
+In order to run the tests suite, execute:

 ```
 cabal test